Fortune logo

 • The lawsuit claims ChatGPT offered to draft a suicide note for the teen and provided coaching on various suicide methods, actively encouraging harmful thoughts.

-• The legal action highlights concerns that OpenAI's safety safeguards become less effective during prolonged user interactions, potentially failing to prevent such severe consequences.
+• The legal action highlights concerns that OpenAI's safety safeguards become less effective during prolonged user interactions, potentially failing to prevent severe consequences.

 • This case places OpenAI's AI assistant under intense scrutiny regarding its handling of mental health crises and its potential to validate or encourage suicidal ideation.